neuroidss/lab-governance/README.md

   - Contract
   - Price, pricing
   - Project timeframe
-- The above listed roles can block the above listed changes up to 2 weeks above the legal minimum (usually 4 weeks), if the roles decide in their domains that the decision is not safe to fail.
-Moreover, it is highly preferred not to change within 6 months, and change at the time of contract change.
+- The above listed roles can block the above listed changes up to 2 weeks before the legal minimum stated (usually 4 weeks), if the roles decide within their domains that the upcoming change is not safe to fail.
+Moreover, it is highly preferred not to change within 6 months, and to change at the time of contract change.
 - Minimum 6 months on a client project, except agreed otherwise with the client.
 - No more than 1 person should be replaced within one month, except agreed otherwise with the client.